THIS EVENT HAS BEEN CANCELLED

 TBD BASED UPON COVID-19 PUBLIC HEALTH, CDC, AND LOCAL GUIDELINES.

-Hydration: FLUID Sports Nutrition is the electrolyte beverage (Blueberry Pomegranate), water, Coke, and Ginger Ale.
+Hydration: FLUID Sports Nutrition is the electrolyte beverage (Blueberry Pomegranate) & Water.

-Food: We will provide a variety of fresh fruit, salty and sugary snacks, potatoes, potato chips, PB&J sandwiches, salt tabs, sugary snacks, Coke, ginger ale and water.
+Food: We will provide a variety of WHOLE fresh fruit and prepackeaged salty and sugary snacks, potato chips, salt tabs.

 The 50, 75 and 100 mile runners may bring drop bags with personal needs.
 No large coolers or suitcases please.
-There will only be drop bags and finish line bags at The Start/Finish Area.
-No drop bags at Tennessee Valley.
+There will be drop bags at both Start/Finish Area and Tennessee Valley.

 - All Marathon, 50M, 75M, and Triple Marathon finishers will receive a Headlands Finishers Medal from Elevation Culture.